Nappy Roots

 Nappy Roots is an American alternative Southern rap group.
-The group met in Bowling Green, Kentucky in 1995 while attending Western Kentucky University.
+The group met in Bowling Green, Kentucky, in 1995 while attending Western Kentucky University.
+They have worked with Rob Run Corleone of Empire Distribution.
+On the South Rituals mixtape.
 They are best known for their hit singles "Po' Folks", "Awnaw", "Roun' The Globe" and "Good Day".
-They were the best selling hip hop group of 2002.
-The group consists of Milledgeville, Georgia native Fish Scales and Kentucky natives Skinny DeVille, B. Stille and Ron Clutch.
+The group consists of Milledgeville, Georgia, native Fish Scales and Kentucky natives Skinny DeVille, B. Stille and Ron Clutch.

-In 2006, R. Prophet left the group, and in 2012 Big V aka Vito Banga also left.
-Both are pursuing solo careers.
+R. Prophet exited the group in 2006, followed by Big V, who left in 2012 to focus on their solo careers.

 Biography

 The group formed when the members were students at Western Kentucky University.
 Nappy Roots' debut independent album Country Fried Cess was released in 1998, which led to the group being signed by Atlantic Records.
 Their first album on Atlantic was 2002's best selling hip-hop album, Watermelon, Chicken & Gritz.
 The multi-platinum album featured the hit-singles "Headz Up", "Awnaw", and "Po' Folks".
 The "Awnaw (Remix)" featuring Marcos of P.O.D. appeared on Madden 2003.

 In their home state, Paul E. Patton, the governor of Kentucky, sanctioned September 16 as "Nappy Roots Day".

 Their next and last album with Atlantic Records was Wooden Leather, released in 2003, featuring the singles "Roun' the Globe", which was featured on Madden 2004, and "Sick and Tired" (featuring Anthony Hamilton).
 This critically acclaimed, major label follow-up album featured production from Kanye West, David Banner and Lil Jon.
 Also in 2003, Nappy Roots were on the soundtrack to Daredevil, with the song "Right Now", which featured Marcos Curiel of P.O.D. and was released on Windup Records.
 In 2004, three songs by Nappy Roots were included in the movie soundtrack to The Ladykillers, released on Sony Music.

 Since the release of Wooden Leather they have gone back to being independent artists, and have started their own label, N.R.E.G.
 (Nappy Roots Entertainment Group) with distribution through Fontana/Universal Music Group.
 On July 31, 2007, they released their first album as independent artists, Innerstate Music, featuring singles "Good Day" and "Keep It Real".
 This was actually an internet album, similar to a modern-day mixtape.
 It was intended to be a precursor to their 2008 album, The Humdinger, which was released on August 5, 2008.